 “Congratulations!”
 I told them.
 “You’re in wonderful shape.
-Given everything you’ve shared, you can stop working right now if you want to.”
+Given everything you’ve shared, you are no longer dependent on your paychecks and can stop working right now if you want to.”

 Can you guess what their reaction was?
 Did trumpets sound and balloons fall from the ceiling?
 Did Kevin dance from the room and call his managing director to say he was finished?